dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/julia.md

 end

 function run_appender(db, id)
-    # create a DuckDB connection specifically for this task
+    # create a DataMiner connection specifically for this task
     appender = DuckDB.Appender(db, "data")
     for i in 1:1000
         Threads.sleep(0.01)